 - VTHH - Janet Baker, RN at 931-393-7944

 What are the requirements?
 Each contagious disease below has specific requirements.
 Unless otherwise noted, we require official documentation of all vaccines, labs and Xrays.
 New employees who have not had the required services will receive these services at no charge during their new employee screening.

 TB Testing: New employees need two tuberculin skin tests during the 12 months prior to hire date, and one of them needs to be within 3 months of hire.
-If you've had a positive TB skin test before, we'll need a chest x-ray within 6 months of your hire date.
 Documentation of a blood assay for TB (IGRA, T-Spot, QuantiFERON, etc) performed within 3 months of hire will be accepted in lieu of skin tests.
+Confirmatory testing for initial positive tests may be needed, depending on risk status as per CDC guidance.
+Individuals with confirmed positive TB tests will need a chest x-ray within 6 months of your hire date.
 Complete the TB Screening Questionnaire if you have ever had a positive (abnormal) TB skin or blood test.

 Varicella: We accept proof of immunity to varicella (chickenpox) via a positive IgG blood test or documentation of two doses of varicella vaccine.
 Once the 2 dose vaccine series is begun, it must be completed; a blood test after only one dose of vaccine does not indicate optimal immunity and will not satisfy the requirements.

 Measles: If you were born before 1957, we have good news!
 There's no way you survived childhood without getting exposed to measles, so we assume you are immune.
 Anyone born in 1957 or later needs two immunizations for measles, like the MMR (and they need to be at least one month apart, given after your first birthday).
 Alternatively, documentation of a positive IgG blood test for measles will satisfy this requirement.
 Blood testing is not recommended by the CDC and is not routinely provided in our program.